micuat/hydra-book/README.md

 Preface
 --------

 Hydra is an analog-synth-like coding environment for real-time visuals.
 It is created by Olivia Jack and is [open-source](https://github.com/ojack/hydra).
 You can simply open [Hydra editor](https://hydra.ojack.xyz) to start coding.

+### For those who just started

 There are a few resources besides this book:

 * [The official documentation](https://github.com/ojack/hydra#Getting-Started) is a good resource to get started,
 * [Hydra Functions](https://ojack.xyz/hydra-functions/) is an interactive webpage to see functions and its usages,
 * [Function list](https://github.com/ojack/hydra/blob/master/docs/funcs.md) covers all the functions available in Hydra,
 * and [Hydra Patterns on Twitter](https://twitter.com/hydra_patterns) is a way to get inspirations from other artists.

+Also Flor and Naoto gave an introductory workshop, which can be found here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TMRooK2c8Is" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+And the workshop material can be found [here](https://ccfest-2021-glitchme.glitch.me/).

+### How to Read

 This article is a work-in-progress online book to collect Hydra snippets.
 Thanks to its live-coding nature, simply improvising by chaining different functions may lead to an unexpected pattern; nevertheless, studying Hydra in a rather systematic way can reveal its potential.
 Thus, the goal is not only to accumulate frequently-used techniques to make coding easier but also to research the theory of Hydra to discover new images.

-### How to Read

 If you are new to Hydra, I recommend you to skim through the book and find patterns you like, and try the code by pressing "open in editor" link.
 You can change some parameters and press `ctrl+shift+enter` to refresh the sketch.